JJWRoeloffs/DynamicFluency/README.md

 ```
 pip3 install nltk pandas
 ```
-To be able to run this command on windows, you need to have install python with pip enabled, which is on by default.
+To be able to run this command on Windows, you need to have install python with pip enabled, which is on by default.
 Aditionally, you should have the windows-py launcher installed, which also comes with python by default.
 To be able to run this command on linux you need to install pip (the package is called `python3-pip` for apt and pacman)

 If you have cloned the git repo, (skip this paragraph if you installed from archive) you have to initialise the dictionaries to be used for global word frequency, like [SUBTLEXus](https://www.ugent.be/pp/experimentele-psychologie/en/research/documents/subtlexus) or [SUBTLEX-UX](http://crr.ugent.be/archives/1423), with the included `add_frequency_dictionairy.py` script from `resources`.
 To do this, make sure the column in which the lemma are in the csv-like file is called `Lemma`.
 Additionally, it should be noted that NLTK will automatically download data the first time DynamicFluency is run.